dlambertpdx/long-distance-bike-ride-planner/README.md

 # Long Distance Bike Ride Planner
-A planning tool for cyclists who a planning a ride longer than an hour in length, to pre-plan a route that will show bike shops and pit stops along their given route.
+A planning tool for cyclists who are planning a ride longer than an hour in length, to pre-plan a route that will show bike shops and resting stops along their given route. (eg: Starting point: Portland, OR  -- End Point: Salem, OR)

 ## Demo
 [Live Demo](https://sanvean74.github.io/api-capstone)